zosma180/jackknife/README.md

 npm i jackknife
 ```

-In order to use any API you have to import them.
+In order to use any API you have to import them:
 ```typescript
 // Typescript
 import { clone, getPassword, sort } from 'jackknife';